Tag: Jim Cunningham

 Jim Cunningham – 2015 Parliamentary Question to the Department for Business, Innovation and Skills

-To ask the Secretary of State for Business, Innovation and Skills, what assessment his Department has made of the adequacy of government funding for translational research programmes; and if he will make a statement.
+To ask the Secretary of State for Business, Innovation and Skills, what assessment his Department has conducted of the adequacy of the level of financial support offered to small businesses that have been in operation for two years or less; and if he will make a statement.

 • Jim Cunningham – 2015 Parliamentary Question to the Ministry of Defence